10 Easy Coldwater Fish for a Small Tank

 Asian Stone Catfish

-These fish could be quite inconspicuous in the aquarium because they are not very playful and are less active during the day.
+These fish could be inconspicuous in the aquarium because they are not playful and less active during the day.
 They have lower requirements for space than most fish and make excellent community pet fish.

 Optimum water temperature: 64 – 75°F (18° – 24°C)